eokristjans/vef2/h1/README.md

   * `GET` returns a list of up to 10 images owned by the user who performs the request.
 Uses pagination to return more images.
 * `/images/:id`
   * `GET` returns an image, only if it belong to the user who performs the request.
-  * `PATCH` updates the image, only if data input is valid, and if the user who performs the request is the owner.
   * `DELETE` deletes the image, only if the user who performs the request is the owner.

 Each time when data is created or updated, the web service should verify that the user has permission and that the data is valid.
 If not, then the web service should return the appropriate HTTP status code and error message.